AndrewRoddy/Gomodoro/README.md

 ## To Do

-Important Bugs

 Improve user experience :)
-- [ ] User can choose to have it show circles or not by clicking on them
 - [ ] Add notification that says your break time is up
 - [ ] Create image logo (.favicon) (Probably a 3/4 complete circle)